mailbox-encore/VstHostSwitcher/README.md

 ![Important-Warning-Image](images/Important-Warning.png)

 This ``$applicationExePath`` variable will contain the folder path where you will store the ``VstHostSwitcher.exe`` executable and its associated ``VstHostSwitcher.ini`` file.
 If this variable is not set, the ``VstHostSwitcher.exe`` executable file won't be able to found the ``VstHostSwitcher.ini``.
-In the sample below I have deployed / copied these two files in the ``E:\Hosts\VstHostSwitcher`` folder:
+In the example below I have deployed / copied these two files in the ``E:\Hosts\VstHostSwitcher`` folder:
 ![ExeApplicationPath-Image](images/ExeApplicationPath.png)

-The _current script location_ cannot be guessed/used at runtime as this script location is unfortunately replaced by the VST plugin ``.dll`` file location given as argument.
-I could not found a way to fix this.
-Therefore any sugestions will be greatly appreciated.
+The _current script location_ cannot be guessed/used at runtime as this script location is unfortunately replaced by the VST plugin ``.dll`` file location given as argument to the script.
+I could not found a way to fix this, therefore any sugestions will be greatly appreciated.
 Thanks in advance for any help.

 <a name="ANCHOR_SETTINGS"></a>